Finding things to do in the Portuguese capital is not a challenge at all, but have you ever wondered what NOT to do in Lisbon?

 Don’t eat on the famous streets

 Or lunch, or breakfast.
 That’s an obvious one not only for Lisbon, but surprisingly a lot of people fall victim to it.
 The restaurants on the top tourist streets are tourist traps in 99% of the time.
 If you can tolerate your food to be mediocre and overpriced, just so you can brag about having lunch at Portas de Santo Antão Street, go for it.
 If not, better roam around the small alleys of Lisbon and find a genuine Portuguese restaurant.

 Where to go instead: Either look for reviews online and go to a specific restaurant or scout the small alleys for a place that has more signs in Portuguese than in English

-The Pink Street
+The Pink Street is overrated